n8willis/opentype-shaping-documents/opentype-shaping-khmer.md

 1. Identifying syllables and other sequences
 2. Initial reordering
 3. Applying the basic substitution features from GSUB
+4. Final reordering
-4. Applying all remaining substitution features from GSUB
+5. Applying all remaining substitution features from GSUB
-5. Applying all remaining positioning features from GPOS
+6. Applying all remaining positioning features from GPOS

 As with other Brahmi-derived and Indic scripts, the initial reordering